opensolutions/doctrine2bridge-l5/README.md

         </entity>
     </doctrine-mapping>

-Assuming you've configured your database connection parameters in the config file and you're positioning in the base directory of your project, we can create the entities, proxies and repositories with:
+Assuming you've configured your database connection parameters in the config file and you're positioned in the base directory of your project, we can create the entities, proxies and repositories with:

+    ./artisan d2b:generate:entities
+    ./artisan d2b:generate:proxies
+    ./artisan d2b:generate:repositories

+There is also a handy shortcut for this:

+    ./artisan d2b:generate:all

+Read the output of these commands as they may need to be run twice.

+We also bundle a full Doctrine2 CLI utilty so the above could also be done via:

-    ./vendor/bin/doctrine2 orm:generate-entities app/models/
+    ./vendor/bin/d2b-doctrine2 orm:generate-entities database/
-    ./vendor/bin/doctrine2 orm:generate-proxies
+    ./vendor/bin/d2b-doctrine2 orm:generate-proxies
-    ./vendor/bin/doctrine2 orm:generate-repositories app/models/
+    ./vendor/bin/d2b-doctrine2 orm:generate-repositories database/

 You can also (drop) and create the database with:

-    ./vendor/bin/doctrine2 orm:schema-tool:drop --force
-    ./vendor/bin/doctrine2 orm:schema-tool:create
+    ./artisan d2b:schema:drop --commit
+    ./artisan d2b:schema:create --commit

+And you can update and validate via:

+    ./artisan d2b:schema:update --commit
+    ./artisan d2b:schema:validate

 Now you can add some data to the database: